 In January of 1982, the JWGGS proposed for the establishment of an AVA surrounding Charlottesville, to be known as the Monticello AVA.
 The proposal was granted in 1984 based on the nationally recognizable name, the historical significance of the boundaries, and most importantly the geographical features (climate, soil, elevation and other physical features) that distinguish the area.

-Today the Monticello Wine Trail, a subset of the JWGGS, is an active association of the collection of wineries, all in 25 miles of Charlottesville and producing wines of national and international acclaim.
+Today the Monticello Wine Trail, a subset of the JWGGS, is an active association of wineries, all within 25 miles of Charlottesville and producing wines of national and international acclaim.
 Each member winery owes homage to Thomas Jefferson’s vision of winemaking and are honored to help fulfill his dream.

 Member wines are consistently ranked highly in state, national and international wine competitions.
-Reflecting the high level of quality, which has been achieved in the AVA.
+Reflecting the high level of quality that has been achieved in the AVA.

 The wineries all take the greatest pleasure in crafting their wines and in welcoming visitors from around to world to sample their wine, take in the history, and relax among the beautiful bucolic hills, farms and vineyards.
 With this in mind, we invite you to Discover the Birthplace of American Wine.